The Benefits of Testing Ad Location

-With the +21,000 sites we’ve collected data on, we’ve found that testing ad location for session based optimization always beats RPM-based optimization.
+With the +21,000 sites we’ve collected data on, we’ve found that testing ad location for each session always beats RPM-based optimization.
 What does this mean?
 It is better explained in the EPMV video below.
 It highlights the benefits of session revenue.

-The reason ad testing has become an absolute necessity is because a lot of publishers – even sophisticated corporate publishers with substantial digital incomes – still hold onto the mistaken belief that optimizing revenue is done by boosting page yield (trying to increase RPM or eCPM).
+Ad testing — more accurately stated as visitor testing — has become an absolute necessity because a lot of publishers – even sophisticated brands – still hold onto the mistaken belief that optimizing revenue is done by boosting page yield (trying to increase RPM or eCPM).
 This, unfortunately, is totally wrong.

 RPM-based optimization is fundamentally flawed because it treats all pages with equal weighting and is based on the assumption that if you get the maximum ads on every page, then you’ll always be making the most that you can from a website.
 Site owners know deep down this is true.

-This is a fairly popular opinion, but it’s a totally false assumption.
-Take a look at the math HERE – it’s easy to see why this doesn’t work.
+Can’t believe this is true?
+Take a look at the math HERE – it’s easy to see why RPMs and CPMs will lead you astray.

 To summarize this point more simply: